umarhassan-mitodl/6.012-fall-2009/content/pages/readings.md

 The assigned readings are from the course textbook:

 Fonstad, Clifton. _Microelectronic Devices and Circuits_, 2006 Electronic Edition.
-Available online at [DSpace@MIT](http://dspace.mit.edu/handle/1721.1/34219).
+Available online at {{% resource_link "63e6fc0a-8a5e-456d-8221-fb82c35d7833" "DSpace@MIT" %}}.

 Abbreviations
 -------------